RetroReversing/retroReversing/categories/misc/Books.md

 This section will cover books available at the time when retro games were being created, for added context this section is broken down by year.
 The list of books in this section is not an exhaustive list and mainly includes books that would have been notable at the time.

+Some of the most note-worthy publishers for game development related books on this list are:
+* Sams.net
+* Waite Group Press [^1]

 ## Books First Published in 1979
 This section will cover books related to game development published in the year 1979.